-\begin{rem}A finite set of positive real Schur roots closed under subroots and quotient roots is vertically ordered if the roots are ordered by length, and the roots of the same length are ordered in any way. \end{rem}
+\begin{rem}A finite set of positive real Schur roots which is closed under subroots and quotient roots can be vertically ordered if the roots are ordered by length, and the roots of the same length are ordered in any way. \end{rem}

 \begin{defn} Let $\cS$ be a finite set of positive real Schur roots. \begin{enumerate} \item $\cS$ is called \und{admissible} if it has a lateral and a vertical ordering \item $\cS$ is called \und{weakly admissible} if it has a lateral ordering and a weakly vertical ordering \item an \und{admissible sequence} is an admissible set listed in its vertical ordering \item a \und{weakly admissible sequence} is a weakly admissible set listed in its weakly vertical ordering \end{enumerate} \end{defn}